Assembly of Experts

 The Assembly of Experts (مجلس خبرگان رهبری), also translated as the Assembly of Experts of the Leadership or as the Council of Experts, is the deliberative body empowered to appoint the Supreme Leader of Iran.
 All directly elected members must first be vetted by the Guardian Council.

 All candidates to the Assembly of Experts must be approved by the Guardian Council whose members are, in turn, appointed either directly or indirectly by the Supreme Leader.
-The Assembly consists of 88 Mujtahids that are elected from lists of thoroughly vetted candidates (in 2016 166 candidates were approved by the Guardians out of 801 who applied to run for the office), by direct public vote for eight-year terms.
+The Assembly consists of 88 Mujtahids that are elected from lists of thoroughly vetted candidates (in 2016, 166 candidates were approved by the Guardians out of 801 who applied to run for the office), by direct public vote for eight-year terms.
 The number of members has ranged from 82 elected in 1982 to 88 elected in 2016.
 Current laws require the assembly to meet at least twice every six months.

+1979 Assembly of Experts elections

+As the 3 August 1979 elections for the Assembly of Experts drew near, Ruhollah Khomeini began to signal to Iranians which candidates they should support and which they should avoid.
+He characterized the opposition as "Westernized intellectuals, Marxists, and morally corrupt secular groups" who neither believed in Islam or who opposed the establishment of the Islamic Republic of Iran.
+The results of the Assembly of Experts election fulfilled Ayatollah Khomeini's objectives as sixty-eight percent of the elected representatives were clerics, with fifty out of the seventy-three members being part of the clergy.

 Functions

 In the constitution

 According to Article 111 of the Iranian Constitution, the assembly is in charge of supervising, dismissing and electing the Supreme Leader.

 Whenever the Leader becomes incapable of fulfilling his constitutional duties, or loses one of the qualifications mentioned in Articles 5 and 109, or it becomes known that he did not possess some of the qualifications initially, he will be dismissed.
 The authority of determination in this matter is vested with the experts specified in Article 108.
 In the event of the death, or resignation or dismissal of the Leader, the experts shall take steps within the shortest possible time for the appointment of the new Leader. ...
 Whenever the Leader becomes temporarily unable to perform the duties of leadership owing to his illness or any other incident, then during this period, the council mentioned in this Article shall assume his duties.

 To choose the Supreme Leader, the Experts review qualified candidates and consult among themselves.
 According to the Constitution, the criteria of qualification for the office of the Supreme Leader include "Islamic scholarship, justice, piety, right political and social perspicacity, prudence, courage, administrative facilities and adequate capability for leadership."
 The jurist deemed as the most well-versed in Islamic regulations, in fiqh, or in political and social issues, most generally popular, or of other special prominence is chosen as Supreme Leader.
 Otherwise, in the absence of such a candidate, the Experts elect and declare one of their own as Supreme Leader.

 Article 107 of the constitution states: